 You must have a California Teaching Credential to become a mathematics teacher in California public schools.
 California has set requirements for this credential that ensure that teachers in every classroom are qualified and ready to teach mathematics to diverse student populations.
 See the list below for all the requirements for a California Teaching Credential.

 You can meet some of these requirements while you are an undergrad by joining one of our pathways!
 For more information, click here for a list of our credential pathways and how to apply.

 Subject Matter Competence

-While at UCLA, complete the Subject Matter Preparation Program
+While at UCLA, complete a Mathematics or Applied Mathematics major or complete the Subject Matter Preparation Program

 Candidates typically complete a year of coursework in a post-baccalaureate CA-approved teacher credentialing program.

 While at UCLA, satisfy pedagogical competence via JMEP or the Integrated Pathway

 Pedagogical coursework is required for a CA Secondary Teaching Credential in Mathematics.
 Complete courses that satisfy pedagogical competence through one of UCLA's Mathematics and Graduate School of Education Pathways offered through our Math for LA Program, which runs concurrent with your B.S. degree or within one year after graduating.

 Candidates must complete 600 hours of supervised clinical practice.

 While at UCLA, complete hours through specific mathematics and pedagogy courses